 Our focus is on your success

 As you might expect, these sorts of improvements don’t happen without significant effort, and they don’t happen overnight.
-That’s why our engagements often require us to work with clients over a 6 to 12-month period, and possibly longer as we support the business through ongoing growth phases.
+That’s why our engagements usually require us to work with clients over a 12-month period, and possibly longer as we support the business through ongoing growth phases.

 Take the next step

-We offer a complimentary obligation-free meeting to explore how you can create a stronger foundation for your future business success.
+We offer a complimentary discovery meeting to explore how you can create a stronger foundation for your future business success and explain more about how we add value for clients.